Learning the Interference Graph of a Wireless Network: Simulation Results

 We first study the direct interference estimation algorithm of Section~\ref{sec.achDirectInt}.
-We fix the carrier sensing range for the APs to be $70$m and simulate five networks, respectively consisting of $4 \times 7$, $4\times 8$, $4\times 9$ and $4 \times 10$ cells.
-For each network size, we randomly generate 10 topologies, i.e., randomly placed APs and clients.
-For each topology, we use the algorithm to recover $G_D$ five times with different (randomly generated) traffic traces.
-We report the average observation duration (i.e., number of sessions) required to recover the direct interference graph for each topology.
-The median observation time over the 10 topologies is plotted in Fig.~\ref{fig:logn}.
-The worst case is also plotted.
+We fix the carrier sensing range for the APs to be $60$m.
+We vary the size of the network where the network consists of an array of square cells.
+For each network size, we randomly generate ten topologies, i.e., AP positions are randomly chosen.
+For each of the ten topologies, we use our algorithm to recover $G_D$ under different (randomly generated) traffic traces.

+In Fig.~\ref{fig:logn} we report the average duration of the observation period required to recover the direct interference graph for each network size.
+The average time is plotted versus the number of APs for four different traffic intensities $\lambda \in \{0.002, 0.003, 0.004, 0.005\}$.
+We observe that although, as discussed above, the assumptions we adopted to derive the scaling laws do not hold in the simulation, the duration required to identify the network scales in the predicted, sub-linear (logarithmic), manner in network size $n$.
+This is consistent with the scaling predicted by Thm.~\ref{thm:upper}.
+The necessary observation time decreases as traffic intensity increases, also as predicted by the theory.

-Next, we fix the network size to be $4\times 8$ cells and randomly generate topologies.
-For each topology, we vary the carrier sensing range to be -- $70$m, $80$m, $90$m, $100$m -- and randomly generate topologies.
-We check the maximum degree $d$ (the number of direct interference edges per node) and $s$ (the number of hidden interferers per node) for each topology.
-We select ten topologies with $s=2$ for each $d$ varying from 5 to 8 and each carrier sensing range.
-We then simulate each case.
-We plot the median observation time required to recover $G_D$ as a function of the maximum degree of the network in Fig.~\ref{fig:cs_d2}.
-The worst case is also plotted in the same figure.
+In Fig.~\ref{fig:cs_d2} we study the average observation time required to recover the direct interference graph as a function of maximum degree $d$ for a fixed network size.
+We conduct the experiment as follows.
+We fix the network size to be $4\times 15$ cells and randomly generate topologies (AP and client positions).
+For each randomly generated topology, we vary the carrier sensing range: $25$m, $35$m, $45$m, $55$m, $65$m, $75$m.
+We check the maximum degree $d$ (the number of direct interference edges per node) for each topology.
+We select ten topologies for each $d$ varying from 2 to 10.
+We then simulate the network in each case.
+We plot the average observation time required to recover $G_D$ as a function of the maximum degree $d$.

-The plots show the scaling that was predicted by the theory.
-The necessary observation duration scales sub-linearly (logarithmically) with network size $n$, and super-linearly (quadratically) in $d$.
+Figure~\ref{fig:cs_d2} demonstrates that in the heavy traffic regime ($\lambda \in \{0.008, 0.01\}$) the scaling is super-linear (quadratic) in $d$, as predicted by the theory. {However, in a lighter traffic regime ($\lambda = 0.006$), the super-linear scaling is not obvious.} The reason for the different behavior as a function of traffic intensity is as follows.
+In the heavy traffic regime the probability that a node competes for the channel does not increase as $d$ increase since its queue is almost always non-empty even when the node does not get to transmit.
+This makes the predicted quadratic scaling in $d$ easy to see.
+In contrast, in a sufficiently light traffic regime, the marginal probability that a node competes for the channel increases as $d$ increases, due to the time-dependency of the queue state.
+Since the $p$ in Thm.~\ref{thm:upper} is now a function of $d$, it essentially compensates for the quadratic scaling in $d$.
+Thus, the super-linear (quadratic) scaling effect is not easily discernible in this regime.